Why Do My Nike Shoes Squeak? (Here’s How to Fix)

 Once the insoles have been removed, sprinkle baby powder on the inside of the shoes.

-After applying several shakes of baby powder, hold the shoe at a 45-degree angle, with the toe pointing downward.
+After shaking baby powder into the shoe, hold it at a 45-degree angle with the toe pointing down.
 Shake the shoe gently to distribute the powder.

-If you have an exact idea of where the squeak is coming from, you can apply more baby powder in that area and massage it gently with your hands.
-Be sure to cover the source of the squeaking evenly with a generous amount of baby powder.
+If you know the squeak’s exact source, apply more baby powder there and gently massage it in.
+Be sure to cover the squeaking source with a good amount of baby powder.

-For the best results, we recommend leaving the baby powder inside the Nike shoes overnight.
-The next day, you can remove excess powder by upending the sneakers over a trash can, while shaking and tapping them gently.
+For best results, leave the baby powder in the Nike shoes overnight.
+The next day, turn the sneakers over a trash can and gently shake and tap to remove excess powder.

 4. Spray WD-40 underneath the insoles

 However, do not spray the sock liners (the insoles) with WD-40.
-You only need to spray the area that is underneath the insoles, so it’s best to remove the insoles first.
+Remove the insoles and spray the area underneath them.

 Final Words